Dr Richard Barker, Chairman of the Board - Chairman, Stem Cells for Safer Medicine

 Helena van Kan, Trustee

-Ian Walker, Trustee - Cororate Citizenship Director for Africa, Johnson & Johnson
+Ian Walker, Trustee - Managing Director, Ethicon, Johnson & Johnson

 Prof Raman Bedi, Member - Chairman, Global Child Dental Fund